Medicare may be the best the U.S. has to offer, but it still falls behind other countries

 June Mitchell of Warwick, Rhode Island, finds it confusing.

-“I think the general idea of Medicare is excellent,” said Warwick, who is 79 and has cancer.
+“I think the general idea of Medicare is excellent,” said Mitchell, who is 79 and has cancer.

 “Sometimes you just can’t cope because you can’t think straight, because you have your medical condition on your mind.”